rhadp/automotive-image-builder/contrib/secure-boot/README.md

 In a real machine the EFI keys are stored in the EFI variables in firmware.
 When the system is in "setup mode" the EFI secureboot variables can be set freely.
-But when a PK key is loaded it turns into "user mode" and the other variables can only be se it they are signed by the PK.
+But when a PK key is loaded it turns into "user mode" and the other variables can only be set if they are signed by the PK.
 Also, the system will only boot EFI firmware files containing trusted signatures.

-In qemu, the EFI variables is stored in a file, which can be specified in automotive-image-runner with the `--secureboot-vars` and `--secureboot-writeable` arguments.
+In qemu, the EFI variables is stored in a file, which can be specified in `automotive-image-runner` with the `--secureboot-vars` and `--secureboot-writeable` arguments.
 So, to enroll the keys we boot an image with an empty variable file, and enroll the keys.
 This will update the file which we can then later reuse to boot any image, knowing that it will now only boot EFI files signed by the PK.

-To do this, build and run the `enroll.aib.yml` image which embedds the keys that where generated above (in the `secureboot-keys` directory.
+To do this, build and run the `enroll.aib.yml` image which embeds the keys that where generated above (in the `secureboot-keys` directory.
 ```
 $ automotive-image-builder build --distro autosd10-latest-sig --export image enroll.aib.yml enroll.img